AriFordsham/GHCWiki/generics-propositional-equality.md

 # Motivation

 the [ gdiff library](https://hackage.haskell.org/package/gdiff) requires a family GADT for describing the constructors of datatypes that one wants to `diff` and `patch`.
-This family has to cover (identify) all appearing data type constructors in *value tree* transitively.
+This family has to cover (identify) all appearing data type constructors in the *value tree* transitively.
 Given two such constructor identifiers `gdiff` appeals to propositional equality (called `decEq` in the library) to get hold of the constructor's data in a type-safe manner.

 [GHC.Generics](http://www.haskell.org/ghc/docs/latest/html/libraries/base-4.7.0.0/GHC-Generics.html) provides a `Rep t p` (representation of the data structure at the type level) for every data type when the user demands `deriving Generic`.
 Metadata is attached to parts of this representation which can be queried for names, modules, fixity, etc. at runtime.